 In addition to the valuable leadership opportunities brothers have access to on campus and through the leveraging of national fraternity leadership events, brothers promote positive change on campus through service learning and philanthropy.
 Just to give one example, our brothers helped raise hundreds of dollars for the East Tennessee Children's Hospital during the 2018-2019 academic year.

 Sigma Phi Epsilon is based upon three principles of Virtue, Diligence, and Brotherly Love, and Tennessee Alpha strives to uphold these three cardinal principles on campus through the Balanced Man Program.
-This four year, continuous development program strives to promote the growth of Tennessee Alpha brothers by impressing the importance of intellectual growth and physical wellness.
+This four-year, continuous development program strives to promote the growth of the Tennessee Alpha brothers by impressing the importance of intellectual growth and physical wellness.
 Consequently, being a brother in the Tennessee Alpha chapter is both a continuously challenging, but rewarding experience.
-Brothers hold each other accountable for academic performance through the implementation of an extensive Academic Plan, and the chapter encourages brothers to expand their intellectual capacity through hosting or attending a variety of speakers throughout the academic year.
+Brothers hold each other accountable for academic performance through the implementation of an extensive Academic Plan, and the chapter encourages brothers to expand their intellectual capacity by hosting or attending a variety of speakers throughout the academic year.
 Find out more information about the chapter's involvement in intramural sports, campus involvement, and many of the other beneficial aspects of membership by reaching out to chapter leadership and asking about the benefits of membership here.